DominikN/docs_new/docs/tutorials/ros-tutorials/8-unknown-environment-exploration.md

 - `transform_tolerance` - Transform tolerance to use when transforming robot pose.

 - `min_frontier_size` - Minimum size of the frontier to consider the frontier as the exploration goal.
-In meter
+Value is in meter.